 - Users may switch from an iPhone to an iPad and vice versa

-There are two approaches for getting files from discontinued apps: using "File Sharing" to access directly on the iOS device, and by rooting through an iOS backup.
+So what do you do if your data was on one of these apps and you want access to it?
+There are two approaches for getting files from discontinued apps: using "File Sharing" to access directly on the iOS device, and by rootling through an iOS backup.

 How to access files from iOS apps with File Sharing: